Hanqi0503/Registration-Verification-System/README.md

 - Local development doubles as a CSV-backed datastore in `data/registration_data.csv` (managed by `app.services.database.init_csv`).
 The service resolves that path relative to the project root so running from other working directories still works.
 - For production or scalable scenarios, the app can use MongoDB (`pymongo`) — credentials are loaded from env and the `init_mongoDB` helper shows how to construct the client.

+## Database Column Reference

+This section explains each database column used in the Registration Verification System and its purpose in data storage and validation.

+- Form_ID — Retrieved from JotForm.
+This value stays the same for all submissions from the same form, helping group related registrations.

+- Full_Name — Participant’s name, collected from JotForm submission fields.

+- Email — Participant’s email address, taken directly from the JotForm form.

+- Phone_Number — Participant’s contact number from JotForm.

+- PR_Status — Boolean (true/false) flag from JotForm indicating if the registrant is a PR client.
+A value of true triggers OCR validation for PR card verification.

+- PR_Card_Number — Extracted from the JotForm submission.
+When PR_Status is true, this field is used to validate against numbers found in the uploaded PR card image.

+- PR_File_Upload_URLs — JotForm-hosted file URLs for uploaded PR card images.
+Requires JotForm API configuration to access.

+- Amount_of_Payment — Determined from webhook parameters `pr_amount` or `normal_amount` depending on PR status.
+Represents the expected payment amount.

+- Actual_Paid_Amount — Extracted from Zeffy payment notification emails.
+Used to cross-check against `Amount_of_Payment` by matching both `Course` and `Full_Name` in the database.

+- Payer_Full_Name — Currently not populated.
+Reserved for future use when mapping Zeffy payer details to the registration record.

+- Paid — Boolean that becomes true once a matching payment email is received.
+The `Payment_Status` field must also be verified to confirm correctness.

+- Payment_Status — Indicates whether the payment is both received and correct.
+Only set to true when `Paid` is true and the paid amount matches the expected amount.

+- Created_At — Timestamp automatically added when the JotForm submission is first received.

+- Updated_At — Updated whenever the record changes, such as after OCR validation or payment status updates.

+- PR_Card_Valid — Boolean indicating if OCR validation confirmed a valid PR card.

+- PR_Card_Valid_Confidence — Numerical confidence score derived from OCR keyword detection.

+- PR_Card_Details — Descriptive message summarizing OCR validation results (success or failure reasons).

+- Course — Course name submitted through JotForm.

+- Course_Date — Course date field, updated after receiving Zeffy payment email to reflect the final booking date.

 ## Background jobs

 - The payment watcher uses APScheduler to poll email notifications (see `src/app/background/payment_watcher.py`).
 Configure the interval via `CHECK_ZEFFY_EMAIL_TIME_BY_MINUTES` in `.env`.